Carnival glass

-Carnival glass is moulded or pressed glass to which an iridescent surface shimmer has been applied.
+Carnival glass is moulded or pressed glass with an applied iridescent surface shimmer.
 It has previously been referred to as aurora glass, dope glass, rainbow glass, taffeta glass, and disparagingly as 'poor man's Tiffany'.
-The name Carnival glass was adopted by collectors in the 1950s as items of it were sometimes given as prizes at carnivals, fetes, and fairgrounds.
-However, evidence suggests that the vast majority of it was purchased by households to brighten homes at a time when only the well-off could afford bright electric lighting, as its finish catches the light even in dark corners.
-From the beginning of the 20th century, carnival glass was mass-produced around the world, but largely and initially in the U.S. It reached the height of its popularity in the 1920s, though it is still produced in small quantities today.
+The name Carnival glass was adopted by collectors in the 1950s as the items were sometimes given as prizes at carnivals, fetes, and fairgrounds.
+However, evidence suggests that the vast majority of it was purchased by households to brighten homes at a time when only the well-off could afford electric lighting, as the finish catches the light even in dark corners.
+From the beginning of the 20th century, carnival glass was mass-produced around the world, but largely in the U.S. It reached the height of its popularity in the 1920s, though it is still produced in small quantities today.

 Carnival glass gets its iridescent sheen from the application of metallic salts while the glass is still hot from the pressing.
-It was designed to look like the much finer and much more expensive blown iridescent glass by makers such as Tiffany.
-Both functional and ornamental objects were produced in the carnival finish and patterns ranged from simple through geometric and 'cut' styles to pictorial and figurative.
-A wide range of colours and colour combinations were produced; scarcely used colours can command very high prices on the collector market.
+It was designed to look like the finer and much more expensive blown iridescent glass by makers such as Tiffany.
+Both functional and ornamental objects were produced in the carnival finish, with a wide variety of patterns, styles, and colors with ranging complexity.
+Pieces featuring rare colours are sought after by collectors.

 History

-Carnival glass originated as a glass called 'Iridill', produced beginning in 1908 by the Fenton Art Glass Company (founded in 1905).
-Iridill was inspired by the fine blown art glass of such makers as Tiffany and Steuben, but did not sell at the anticipated premium prices and was subsequently discounted.
+Carnival glass originated as a glass called 'Iridill', produced beginning in 1908 by the Fenton Art Glass Company.
+Iridill was inspired by the fine blown art glass of such makers as Tiffany and Steuben, but did not sell at the anticipated premium prices and subsequently discounted.
 After these markdowns, Iridill pieces were used as carnival prizes.

-Iridill became popular and very profitable for Fenton, which produced many different types of items in this finish, in over 150 patterns.
-Fenton maintained their position as the largest manufacturer and were one of very few makers to use a red coloured glass base for their carnival glass.
-After interest waned in the late 1920s, Fenton stopped producing carnival glass for many years.
-In more recent years, due to a resurgence in interest, Fenton restarted production of carnival glass until its closure in 2007.
+After Iridill became popular and profitable, Fenton went on to produce a variety of items in this finish in over 150 patterns.
+Fenton maintained its position as the largest manufacturer and was one of few makers to use a red coloured glass base for their carnival glass.
+After interest waned in the late 1920s, Fenton stopped producing carnival glass.
+Due to a resurgence in interest in more recent years, Fenton restarted production of carnival glass until its closure in 2007.

-Most U.S. carnival glass was made before 1925, with production in clear decline after 1931.
-Some important production continued outside the US through the Great Depression years of the early 1930s, tapering off to very little by the 1940s.
+Most U.S. carnival glass was made before 1925, with production in decline after 1931.
+Some production continued outside the US through the Great Depression years of the early 1930s, and tapered off by the 1940s.

-Often the same moulds were used to produce clear and transparent coloured glass as well as carnival versions, so producers could switch production between these finishes easily according to demand.
+The same moulds were often used to produce clear and colored glass in addition to carnival versions, so producers could easily switch production between these finishes according to demand.